-The Partnership will be evaluated on an annual basis using the Strategic Partnership Annual Evaluation Format as specified in Appendix C of OSHA Instruction CSP 03-02-003, OSHA Strategic Partnership Program for Worker Safety and Health.
+The Partnership will be evaluated annually using the Strategic Partnership Annual Evaluation Format as specified in Appendix C of OSHA Instruction CSP 03-02-003, OSHA Strategic Partnership Program for Worker Safety and Health.

-The Brasfield & Gorrie Team will be responsible for gathering required participant data to evaluate and track the overall results and success of the Partnership.
+MEJA will be responsible for gathering required participant data to evaluate and track the overall results and success of the Partnership.
 This data will be shared with OSHA.
 OSHA will be responsible for writing and submitting the annual evaluation.